Homemade Fortune Cookies

 Fill these Homemade Fortune Cookies with your own personal fortunes for a fun and delicious crafty treat!

-To make them, start by whipping up egg whites, melted butter, sugar, vanilla extract, and almond extract until frothy:
+Start by whipping egg whites, melted butter, sugar, vanilla extract, and almond extract until frothy:

 Shape the batter into small circles on a silicone mat, and notice how thin they are:

-And when it comes out of the oven, fold the circles in half, then bring the ends down over the lip of a cup (this is an old picture, but I have a fortune cookie tutorial video below where I show you exactly how to do this).
+Bake until the circles are slightly golden on the edges, then quickly fold the circles in half with the fortune inside, and bring the ends down over the lip of a cup (this is an old picture, but I have a fortune cookie tutorial video below where I show you exactly how to do this).

 Homemade Fortune Cookies